Village Cinemas: Amalgamations

-In 1988, Village Roadshow sold two-thirds in Village Cinemas and entered into an equal joint-venture partnership with Warner Bros. and Greater Union to develop a new chain of multiplex cinemas throughout Australia.
+In 1988, Village Roadshow sold two-thirds in Village Cinemas and entered into an equal joint-venture partnership with Warner Brothers and Greater Union to develop a new chain of multiplex cinemas throughout Australia.
 The partnership, called the Australian Multiplex Joint Venture, grew quickly through the 1990s, establishing a chain of nearly 30 theatres with nearly 320 screens.
-The first joint-venture multiplex opened in Melbourne's Airport West as 'Village Greater Union 8' in 1989.
+The first joint-venture multiplex opened in Melbourne's Westfield Airport West as 'Village Greater Union 8' in 1989.

-In 1995, Village Roadshow added a new retail format from the creation of joint-venture, Village Nine Leisure, with Publishing & Broadcasting Limited and Westfield Holdings, to open a string of 'virtual entertainment' shops known as, Intencity.
+In 1995, Village Roadshow added a new retail format from the creation of joint-venture, Village Nine Leisure, with Publishing & Broadcasting Limited and Westfield Group, to open a string of 'virtual entertainment' shops known as Intencity.
 These video arcades expanded to most states and territories throughout Australia, usually co-locating with most Village Cinema sites in Victoria and Tasmania, and Greater Union/Birch Carroll & Coyle sites in other states (replacing some rival Timezone video arcade locations).
 Village Roadshow wholly acquired the chain in 1999, and since 2005, rationalised most locations down to the current nine arcades.